-An in vitro-in vivo correlation (IVIVC) of fm{CYP2C19} was based on incubations of a set of clinically used known CYP2C19 substrates [phenytoin, diazepam, clobazam, norclobazam, citalopram, moclobemide, rabeprazole, lansoprazole, pantoprazole, omeprazole, labetalol, and (S)-(+)-mephenytoin] incubated at a final concentration of 0.5 μM, except 10 μM was used for clobazam and norclobazam, and 0.005 μM was used for omeprazole.
+An in vitro - in vivo correlation (IVIVC) of fm{CYP2C19} was based on incubations of a set of clinically used known CYP2C19 substrates (phenytoin, diazepam, clobazam, norclobazam, citalopram, moclobemide, rabeprazole, lansoprazole, pantoprazole, omeprazole, labetalol, and (S)-(+)-mephenytoin), incubated at a final concentration of 0.5 μM, except 10 μM for clobazam and norclobazam, and 0.005 μM for omeprazole.
 Incubations were carried out in the presence and absence of (-)-N-3-benzylphenobarbital (1 μM).
-Reactions were stopped at six different time points (0, 30, 60, 120, 180, and 240 minutes) by adding one volume of sample to one volume of ice-cold acetonitrile.
-Parent depletion was followed in 6-fold-diluted supernatant (UPLC-grade water) by UPLC-MS/MS for rabeprazole, lansoprazole, pantoprazole, omeprazole, labetalol, and (S)-(+)-mephenytoin samples.
-Threefold-diluted supernatant (UPLC-grade water) of phenytoin, diazepam, clobazam, norclobazam, citalopram, and moclobemide was analyzed by UPLC-HRMS to monitor metabolite formation.
+Reactions were stopped at six different time points (0, 30, 60, 120, 180, and 240 min) by adding one volume of sample to one volume of ice-cold acetonitrile.
+Parent depletion was followed in six-fold diluted supernatant (UPLC grade water) by UPLC-MS/MS for rabeprazole, lansoprazole, pantoprazole, omeprazole, labetalol, and (S)-(+)-mephenytoin samples.
+Three-fold diluted supernatant (UPLC grade water) of phenytoin, diazepam, clobazam, norclobazam, citalopram, and moclobemide was analyzed by UPLC-high resolution mass spectrometry (HRMS) to monitor metabolite formation.